Eschatologue/CM_wiki/docs/class/bard/swords.md

 Your training with weapons allows you to use the mastery properties of two kinds of weapons of your choice with which you have proficiency, such as Daggers and Shortbows.

-Whenever you finish a Long Rest, you can do one of the following:
+Whenever you finish a **:rest-long: Long Rest**, you can do one of the following:

 _**Change Weapon**_
 You can change the kinds of weapons you chose.
 For example, you could switch to using the mastery properties of Scimitars and Shortswords.